 What Is Ether?

 Cryptocurrencies are volatile on exchanges.
-They encounter daily price fluctuations, so they provide an opportunity for day traders to receive short term returns on their coins.
+They encounter daily price fluctuations, so they provide an opportunity for day traders to receive short-term returns on their coins.

-Additionally, developers set a gas limit, but their code (instructions and conditions) might require more computing power than they anticipated, so miners might reject their contract or pass over it.
+Additionally, developers set a gas limit, but their code (instructions and conditions) might require more computing power than anticipated, so miners might reject their contract or pass over it.
 That is why developers need to take care when setting their gas limits.

 How To Trade Ethereum

 Like most cryptocurrencies, traders and investors can use two general trading strategies.
 These are long-term positions called holding and short-term positions called active trading.
 Each has its advantages and disadvantages but has the potential to provide investors and traders with significant returns on investment.

 Traders just learning how to trade Ethereum can use a holding strategy.
 Traders and investors purchase coins (usually Bitcoin or Ether) and wait for them to increase in value over a longer period.
 They work on the assumption that coin values will trend upwards, providing them with long-term returns.

 Investors do not need to conduct too much research about the exchange they use or the trends in the market.
 This is because they are not concerned with daily price rises or drops.
 Holding saves time and effort.

 Another advantage is that investors and traders do not need to pay heavy fees for conducting trades.
 This means they pay for having their coins on the exchange and transaction fees when exiting the market.

 A major disadvantage of holding is that investors and traders cannot gain returns on short-term price fluctuations.